Patient Positioning for MIS & Robotic Surgery

 One of the most important discussions surrounding patient positioning today revolves around the area of robotic assisted laparoscopy.

-The unique technology used by the surgical robot creates unintended consequences with regards to patient positioning.
+The unique technology used by the surgical robot creates unintended consequences in regard to patient positioning.

 - Fixed trocars ultimately result in what has been called "meat hook" restraint technology.
-When patients slide even "just a little bit" it is the trocars that end up restraining the patient on the table.
+When patients slide even "just a little bit" while in Trendelenburg position it is the trocars that end up restraining the patient on the table.

 “Patient slippage during the use of fixed robotic trocars creates a serious potential for patient risk as it can cause incisional tear, post- operative hernia formation, and increased postoperative pain secondary to over-stretching of the anterior abdominal wall.”

 If the restraint technology does not anchor the patient in place the patient can slide.

 Restraints known to allow patients to slide should not be used for robotic procedures.